holdfenytolvaj/pogi/docs/API/QueryOptions.md

 ```

 ## & Return, & Stream
-Additional interfaces to set return value type
+Additional interfaces to set return value type.

-with `stream:true` query will return with stream instead of the populated result
+With `stream:true` query will return with stream instead of the populated result.

-with `return *` insert / update / delete query will return the affected rows (this is the default).
+With `return *` insert / update / delete query will return the affected rows (this is the default).

 `return string[]` is the same as '*' but only return with the specified columns
 ```js
 export interface Return {